-Welcome to this guide which may help you find your nurse.
+Welcome to this guide which may or may not help you find your nurse.
 Health care is a complex landscape where records may or may not survive, in which your nurse may or may not be named.
 If you are lucky, you will trace your nurse and discover significant information about them and what their life was like.